Skip to Content

 Phase II composting can be considered a managed, temperature-dependent ecological process that uses air to keep the compost at a temperature where microorganisms can thrive and multiply.

-The first goal of this second phase is to get rid of extra ammonia. de-ammonifying organisms thrive at temperatures between 125° and 130°F (~52 – 54⁰C).
+The first goal of this second phase is to get rid of extra ammonia.
+De-ammonifying organisms thrive at temperatures between 125° and 130°F (~52 – 54⁰C).
 The other goal is to eliminate pests by pasteurizing the batch.

-Before planting (spawning) can start, the compost temperature needs to be decreased to between 75 and 80⁰F (24 – 27⁰C), moisture levels should be between 68 and 72%, and nitrogen content should be 2.0 to 2.4 percent.
+Before planting (spawning) can start, the compost temperature needs to be decreased to 75 and 80⁰F (24 – 27⁰C), moisture levels should be between 68 and 72%, and nitrogen content should be 2.0 to 2.4 percent.

 The Third Component of Spent Compost

-Casing is a top dressing added to the compost where the mushroom spawns eventually form.
+The casing is a top dressing added to the compost where the mushroom spawns eventually form.
 Peat moss and ground limestone are the main ingredients and serve as a water storage area and a location for rhizomorph formation.

 In Closing